plone/docs_2.0/blueprint.md

 This has the following advantages:

 - tests are faster
-- we can better and 'easier' improve the docs and its tests
+- we can better and "easier" improve the docs and its tests
 - it is less de-motivating for people, since CI is "only" complaining about "their" commits.
 - tests are based on Redactor